6 Reasons Why Expats Love the Philippines

 It is not all rosy and glowing in the Philippines, according to the headlines, but foreigners who are living abroad in the country are saying otherwise.

 Expats, or people working in a country other than that of their citizenship, are having the time of their lives in this tropical Asian country.
 The latest Expat Explorer survey showed that 52% of expats living in the Philippines found better personal fulfillment here than in their own country.
-Almost half of expat parents also said that the Philippines felt like home almost instantly, or in less than six months.
+Almost half of the expat parents also said that the Philippines felt like home almost instantly or in less than six months.
 The Filipinos’ warmth and hospitality, and the vibrant and friendly local culture, are just some of the things that expats find endearing about the Philippines – which, according to respondents, has an environment that is “affectionate, indulgent, and supportive.”

 Let’s look at why expats choose the Philippines from the point of view of these one-time outsiders.

 Low Cost of Living

 Quality doesn’t come cheap, unless you live in the Philippines.
 Anyone who has ever been to this Asian gem knows that you can have a three-course lunch for a dollar.
 And we are not talking about a dry, plain lunch, but a meal complete with a bowl of rice, meat, and veggies on the side.
 Other than that, Filipino cuisine features some of the tastiest, most flavorful, and appetizing food you’ll ever have in your life.